Kenya, Kenya: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you are traveling to Kenya in November, you will notice that it is extremely warm.
-Expect it to rain about half of the time.
+If you are traveling to Kenya in June, you will notice that it dry with little rain.
+Expect it to rain once in a while.
 Average temperatures (including nighttime) are in the 70s F (mid 20s C).

 What to wear/what to pack: